xKranze/logos-Loading/README.md

 ## Description

 In this Node.js application the user will provide inputs and this app will spit out logos for you.
 Simple as that!

+-Choose your text up to 3 characters

+-Choose your text color.

+-Choose one of the 3 shapes to include.

+-Choose the color of the shapes.

+-Your logo is then generated into a .svg file.
 ## Table of Contents

 - [Installation](#installation)